Bbenforado/True-Life/README.md

 </p>

 # True-Life
 Personal project developped for the last OpenClassrooms project.
-Social media where users can create projects, apply to projects, talk together about projects, organize together and build things together to improve their way of living :)

 True life is an app that allows people **to create projects**, and share them.
 It allows to create a **caring life** in a neighbourhood/city.
 There is two type of users: basic user and association.